ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

         enforcement: skip
 ```

-To start, only a single `trustPolicies` entry + `keys` with `provider`, `name`, `version`, and `filePath` will be supported.
+To start, only a single `trustPolicies` entry + `keys` with `provider`, `name`, `version`, `filePath`, and `scopes` will be supported.
 The behavior will match an equivalent `enforcement` of `any`.
 Future, work will add support for remainig configs.

-The `provider` field, where the name of the `KeyManagementProvider` (KMP) can be specified, is assumed to be referencing a `KMP` in the same namespace as the cosign verifier.
+The `provider` field, where the name of the `KeyManagementProvider` (KMP) can be specified, is assumed to be referencing a `KMP` in the ratify installatio namespace (currently the Verifier is a cluster scoped resource).
 If the user would like to specify a `provider` in the cluster scope, the user must append `cluster/` to the front of the `KMP` name.
+If the user would like to specify a a `KMP` in a different namespace, the user must append the namespace to the front of the name reference using a `/` delimiter.
+For example, a KMP, `test-kmp` in the `test` namespace would be referenced `test/test-kmp`.
 ### User Scenarios

 #### 1 Signature, 2 trusted keys